Below is a state income tax navigation chart that allows you to easily pick the right route to either:

 Most states have the

-2020 tax returns, just like the IRS.
-For some states, the deadline is May 1, 2021.
-However, since most states can only be eFiled together with an IRS return - this is IRS/State policy, not eFile.com - all your state income tax returns should be prepared and e-Filed by that same April 15 date.
+tax returns like the IRS, but some have May deadlines.
+However, since most states can only be e-filed together with an IRS return as per IRS/state policy, not eFile.com policy, all your state income tax returns should be e-filed by that same April date.

-Only eFile.com has ONE low price for ALL.
-Not one price for each state like TurboTax® or H&R Block®.
+Only eFile.com has ONE low price for ALL state returns, not one price for each state like TurboTax® or H&R Block®.

-Most state income tax returns are due by April 15, 2021 - with a few exceptions.
-However, since the 2020 IRS return is due by that date, consequently all your state income tax returns should be prepared and e-Filed by that same April 15 date.
+Most state income tax returns are due by April 15, with a few exceptions.
+However, since the

 Click on the state map below and learn about how your state handles

 tax amendments.
-They can not be e-Filed with most states, however some states use the regular income tax form and need to indicate that this is an amendment.
+They can not be e-filed with most states, but some states use the regular income tax form and you will just need to indicate that it is an amendment.
 The state tax forms are listed here on eFile.com under each state on the state amendment page.

 F: State Mailing Addresses